 Drive back into Transylvania to Sighisoara,

-travelling through the Borgo Pass and superb
+travelling through superb mountain scenery.

-in the Bârgau valley, and Târgu Mures, a Hungarian
+in the Bârgau valley, and Târgu Mures, a

 Central Park (or similar).
 (B)

-Morning tour of the Unesco world heritage town
+Morning tour of the Unesco-listed town of

 Sighisoara, a beautifully preserved medieval

 settlement.
 The city walls encircle cobbled